Jean-OIKONOMOU/10DaysOfJS_Scrimba/README.md

 ## Challenge 5 : Case Insensitive Palindrome
 Using a combination of reverse(), slipt(), and join() declare if a string composed of less than 13 letters is a palindrome (more fun to do without reverse() I think).

+## Challenge 6 : Enclose in Brackets
+Given a string, enclose it in brackets.